Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

-The weak- and strong-modulation regimes are completely different from each other [c.f. the effective models in Eqs.~(\ref{Eq:multiphoton_param_strong}) and (\ref{Eq:multiphoton_param_weak})].
+\emph{Non-perturbative regime} \textbf{--} The weak- and strong-modulation regimes have very different scaling from each other [c.f. the effective models in Eqs.~(\ref{Eq:multiphoton_param_strong}) and (\ref{Eq:multiphoton_param_weak})].
 We thus expect that there is a \textit{non-perturbative passage} from weak- to strong-modulation through some effective interaction, and the transition between these two regimes cannot be explained using any of the two effective theories alone.

 Particularly interesting are the values of $\Omega \simeq n |\chi|$, where the system passes from the weak- to the strong-modulated case for a specific state $\ket{n}$.
 At these values, it is possible for a $n$-photon resonance to exactly match the LZSM dips of a different $m$-photon resonance.
 We observe the signatures of avoided level crossings between resonances in Figs.~\ref{fig:non_perturbative}(b-c), indicating that the $\ket{0} \to \ket{1}$ and $\ket{0} \to \ket{2}$ resonances interact through the action of an effective emergent coupling.
 In this sense, these different resonances constitute a \textit{controllable synthetic Floquet space}, where changing $\Omega$ and $\zeta$ allows selecting an effective interaction between these multiphoton resonances.
 This is also evident in Fig.~\ref{fig:non_perturbative} (d), where the ratio $\Omega/\zeta$ is changed, leading both to different interference patterns and different splittings between the Floquet states.